KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Entur-tavle by Arve](https://github.com/Arve/MMM-Entur-tavle)

-1. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
-2. Recommendation: Replace eslintrc by new flat config.
+1. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-EnvCanada by CharlesMorris78](https://github.com/CharlesMorris78/MMM-EnvCanada)